BradenWoolley/IksOks/README.md

 This separation helps prevent stale event subscribers or instance duplications when transitioning between scenes.

 ### Basic Game Loop
-Once the match begins when both players alternate turns tapping empty cells to place their mark.
+Once the match begins when both players alternate turns tapping empty cells to place their marker.
 After each placement, GameManager checks for a win or draw via IGameRules.
-Match time and player move count is displayed in the HUD.
+Match time and player move count is displayed on the HUD.
 A win triggers the strike line animation across the winning cells and opens the Game Over pop-up.
-A draw opens the pop-up immediately.
+A draw opens the pop-up without a strike animation and different text.
 From the GameOver pop-up, players can retry the match or return to the main menu.
 Match duration and result are recorded to persistent storage at the end of every match.

 Rather than direct references there is extensive use of events.
 An example of this in the core loop is `GameManager` broadcasts:
-- `OnTurnChanged` - fires when the active player changes
+- `OnTurnChanged` - fires when the active player changes.
-- `OnPlayerWin` - fires with the winning `PlayerIndex`
+- `OnPlayerWin` - fires with the winning `PlayerIndex`.
-- `OnDraw` - fires when the board is full with no winner
+- `OnDraw` - fires when the board is full with no winner.
-- `OnWinLineFound` - fires with winning cell indices and direction for the strike animation
+- `OnWinLineFound` - fires with winning cell indices and direction for the strike animation.

 ### Scalable Game Rules - `IGameRules`
 Win result detection is abstracted behind an `IGameRules` interface implemented by the `StandardGameRules` ScriptableObject. `GameManager` delegates all rule logic to this object, meaning it has zero knowledge of how wins are detected.